idrisr/notes/aws/cognito.md

 ## API Gateway

 ## Data Sync
-sync user's data across devices, like when they upgrade their phone
+sync 's data across devices, like when they upgrade their phone

 ## Cognito Identity
-* userpool - gives you sig-up and sign-in
+* pool - gives you sig-up and sign-in
 * federated identities - use identity where a different service does the sign-up and sign-in. like google, facebook, Active Directory

 ![cognito](https://i.imgur.com/MAA7JdD.png)